Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Choerodon anchorago (Bloch 1791) ago, like, i.e., anchor-like, referring to teeth in lower jaw “anchored in front and inwardly and outwardly curved on the sides” (translation), prompting Bloch to call it “Ankerzahn” (Anchortooth) in German (Gomon 2017 is incorrect in saying that name may refer to anchor-like color pattern)

-Choerodon cauteroma Gomon & Allen 1987 brand, referring to characteristic brand-like mark dorsally on sides of body
+Choerodon cauteroma Gomon & Allen 1987 Latin for a brand, referring to characteristic prominent brand-like black mark on upper portion of side below the seventh dorsal spine

 Choerodon cephalotes (Castelnau 1875) headed, presumably referring to large head, 1⁄3 of SL, with a “prominent and very convex” forehead